Life giving resources. Faithfully delivered.

 by over 16,000 UK Churches & Schools

-Upon meeting Terry Waite, it’s hard to believe this man spent close to 5 years in captivity.
-Facing the harsh reality of mock executions and the loss of contact with his family.
-Yet, if you watched the news between 1987-1991 his face will be instantly recognisable.
+Upon meeting Terry Waite, it’s hard to believe this calm, thoughtful man once endured nearly five years in captivity—facing mock executions and complete isolation from his family.
+Yet, for those who watched the news between 1987 and 1991, his face is unforgettable.

-For 1763 days, Terry Waite was held captive in Beirut.
-He had gone to Lebanon to negotiate the release of Western captives but instead he ended up hostage himself, enduring long spells of solitary confinement.
-Finally, on 18th November 1991, Terry Waite, alongside an American hostage, was freed.
+For 1,763 days, Waite was held hostage in Beirut.
+He had travelled to Lebanon to negotiate the release of Western captives, but instead became one himself, enduring long periods of solitary confinement.
+On 18 November 1991, he was finally released alongside an American hostage.

-Throughout his work, he pays a repeated tribute to his wife of 52 years, Frances for loyalty, gentleness, determination and sensitivity, recognising in the aftermath that what Terry needed for his reintegration was space and time.
+Throughout his work, he pays a repeated tribute to his wife of over 55 years, Frances for loyalty, gentleness, determination and sensitivity, recognising in the aftermath that what Terry needed for his reintegration was space and time.

 Following his release, he was elected a Fellow Commoner at Trinity Hall in Cambridge, spending weekdays here before returning to his family at the weekends.
 It was here that he first penned “Taken on Trust”.